OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-3/README.md

-**Note** the Pipeline will run as soon as the CodeCommit repo is updated, and if it succeeds, we shall see the built image in our ECR repo.
+**Note** the Pipeline will run as soon as the CodeCommit repo is updated, and if it succeeds, we shall see the new image in our ECR repo.

 We have completed creating building images and pushing them to our private ECR successfully.